MSRConnections/Azure-training-course/Day 1/5. HOL Using Windows Azure Service Bus Queue with Python/HOL.md

     _IPython Notebook Receive Message_

-1. On the BLAST website, click **New Task** to create 2 new tasks.
-Since we set the worker role to process 1 task at one time, so you your ipython notebook can receive another message.
+1. On the BLAST web site, click **New Task** twice to create 2 new tasks.
+Since we set the worker role to process only 1 task at one time, your ipython notebook can receive another message.

-	>If there are multiple people using the BLAST service, just do the previous step for multiple times until you receive a message.
+	>If there are multiple people using the BLAST service, just do the previous step as many times as needed until you receive a message.

     ![IPython Notebook Create Many New Tasks](images/ipy-create-multiple-msgs.png)

     _IPython Notebook Create Many New Tasks_

-1. If your IPython notebook receive a new message, then the message's body will be printed.
+1. If your IPython notebook receives a new message, then the message's body will be printed.

     ![IPython Notebook Received New Message](images/ipy-received-new-message.png)

     _IPython Notebook Received New Message_

-1. Let's check the website again, we can see the task is always in queued status because the message was read by IPython Notebook.
+1. Checking the web site again, we can see the task is stuck in **Queued** status because the message was read by IPython Notebook and BLAST will never see it.

     ![IPython Notebook Task Will NOT be Processed](images/ipy-task-not-processed.png)